ntbloom/drinkbase/API/API_README.md

 </br>

-## Init the SQLite database
+## Init the Postgresql database

-run createDB.sh script to automatically create and populate drinkBase.db file with data from CSV files
+run createPGSQL.sh script to automatically create and populate postgres with data from CSV files

 </br>